-It has most of the tools that you’re likely to use, including programming in advance sets called Recipes, that are similar to presets from Adobe Lightroom.
+It has most of the tools that you’re likely to use, including programming in advanced sets called Recipes, which are similar to presets from Adobe Lightroom.

 When you change an image somehow and want to add the same set of changes to other models, you can save it and then apply it later on.

 You can even drag and upload specific recipes to the Finder with other Pixelmator Pro users, similar to open-source software.